Filming at Home

 - Clear sound is crucial.
 If using the built-in microphone in your camera or phone, make sure you are sitting/standing as close as you can and make sure there is very little external noise.
 Close your windows and doors to stop sounds both outside and inside from creeping in.
 If you’re demonstrating something from a distance, like a fitness routine, you may have to be louder than usual to make sure that your voice beats any background noise.

 - Cameras need light to see.
 Make sure your light source, whether that’s a window or a lamp, is either directly in front of you or just off to the side if possible.
 This will create pleasant even lighting across your face/subject which works for pretty much every kind of video.
-Don’t stand in front of a window as you’ll come out looking dark and slightly silhouetted.
+When shooting video at home, don’t stand in front of a window as you’ll come out looking dark and slightly silhouetted.
 As much as it is tempting to include the London skyline behind you, unless you have LOADS of extra light in your room, this is unlikely to work very well.

 - Testing.
-Do a quick test line at the start of the session and play it back – check that you’re definitely in focus, the the image is bright enough, and that the audio is nice and clear.
+Before you start filming your video at home, do a quick test line at the start of the session and play it back – check that you’re definitely in focus, the the image is bright enough, and that the audio is nice and clear.
 You can then relax in the knowledge that once you start it’ll all be great.

 - ACTION!
 When you hit record on your camera, give it a couple of seconds before leaving it and starting your video.
 Never start a video without double-checking the camera is definitely recording!
-Nothing is worse than spending 30 minutes chatting about something difficult, only to find out you didn’t press the record button properly and you spoke into thin air.
+Nothing is worse than spending 30 minutes chatting about something difficult and creating a great video at home, only to find out you didn’t press the record button properly and you spoke into thin air.

 - Don’t stare the camera down.
 Talk at a comfortable pace.
-Speak and look at the lens as you would a person, taking brief eye contact breaks and speaking as you would to a friend.
+While you’re shooting your video at home, speak and look at the lens as you would a person, taking brief eye contact breaks and speaking as you would to a friend.
 Too slow makes people bored and if too fast your audience needs to make more of an effort to process what you’re saying.
 Remember that while you’re only looking at a pretty cold-looking camera, you’ll have lots of human faces on the other end who want to be spoken to like a person.

-- Lastly, if you’re having trouble remembering your lines and it’s causing frustration, we find that bullet pointing is more effective – as it allows you to work out what you’re saying naturally rather than having to remember a script word by word.
+- Lastly, if you’re having trouble remembering your lines and it’s causing frustration or otherwise derailing your video at home project, we find that bullet pointing is more effective – as it allows you to work out what you’re saying naturally rather than having to remember a script word by word.

 - Go and enjoy yourself!
 Video production is great fun, it’s why we do it for a living.